 The Ph.D.
 Supervisory Committees consist of five voting members.
 Two of the voting members must be UNEP core faculty members.
 The third and fourth members are regular faculty members from another department within the University of Utah.
-The fifth voting member can be from within the Program or may be outside the Program if this enhances the ability of the committee to supervise the student's work.
+The fifth voting member can be from within the Program or may be outside the dent's work.
 An individual from the engineering industry or a National Laboratory may be a voting member with approval by the Director of Graduate Studies and the Graduate School.